getodk/docs/odkx-src/app-designer-overview.rst

 .. _app-designer-overview-scan:

-ODK Scan Form Designer
+ODK-X Scan Form Designer
 --------------------------
 The :guilabel:`Scan Form Designer` tab presents a drag-and-drop editor for mark-sense form creation.

 .. image:: /img/app-designer-overview/scan-form-designer.*
-  :alt: The ODK Scan Form Designer tab
+  :alt: The ODK-X Scan Form Designer tab

 See :doc:`scan-form-designer-intro` documentation for more information about this tool.